AndrewLuyt/divvy-bikeshare/analysis-report.md

 spend less time on the bikes.
 The graph below shows that members are about 30% faster on average.

 ![](analysis-report_files/figure-html/mean trip speed-1.png)<!-- -->

-We now know that members ride more often and casuals ride longer: who rides the most total minutes?
+We now know that members ride more often and casuals ride longer - so who rides the most total minutes?
 Casual users do!

 ![](analysis-report_files/figure-html/saddle time-1.png)<!-- -->